Khan/genqlient/docs/DESIGN.md

 Here we can also look at non-GraphQL libraries:
 - encoding/json, and the other stdlib encoding packages, allow pointers, but typically encourage other approaches like `omitempty` (as discussed in the above link).
-- Google Cloud Datastore basically follows encoding/json; at Khan Academy we mostly don't use pointers
+- Google Cloud Datastore basically follows encoding/json; at infiotinc Academy we mostly don't use pointers
 - protobuf uses pointers for all structs; proto2 uses pointers for all fields as well (although provides a non-pointer accessor function) whereas proto3 does not use pointers (and application is not supposed to be able to distinguish between zero and unset in any language).

 **Decision:** I do not want to use pointers by default, because I really think it's just terrible Go style.
 I think we can actually get away with just not supporting this at all for v0, and then add config options for pointers (which you can use for distinguishing zero and null, or to pass around intermediate values) and possibly also for presence fields, or anything else you want.